Pummelhead/spectaskular/README.md

 # spectaskular
 Task management program that allows the set of display date, due date/time, and priority.

-The newer versions of python should come with SQLite3 and Tkinter
+The newer versions of python should come with SQLite3 and Tkinter but if not do
+pip install tk
+or
+pip3 install tk

 The program does utilize tktimepicker
 pip install tkTimePicker
+or
+pip3 install tkTimePicker

 To run tpye "python main.py" while in the directory for the project.